telldus/telldus-live-mobile-v3/README.md

 ### Android

 - find all the instructions you need for setting up your Android development environment on [React Native Official - Android Setup](https://facebook.github.io/react-native/releases/0.23/docs/android-setup.html)
-- find all the instructions for generating signed APK on [Generating Signed APK](https://facebook.github.io/react-native/docs/signed-apk-android.html)
 - **install dependencies with Android Studio**:
   - Android SDK Manager is no longer available as a separate GUI (run `android`), but integrated in [Android Studio](https://developer.android.com/studio/install.html).
 Install it, go through default setup.
 When you get to chose your project (new, use existing, etc.), choose `Configure` -> `SDK Manager` on the bottom.
 This pretty much looks like the old GUI, only now it's split over 3 tabs.
 Use `Show Package Details` checkbox in the bottom, to expand the dependencies.
   - When you run the app, the `react-native` will use the `ANDROID_HOME` environment variable to find the SDK.
 So, if you install with Android Studio, use `export ANDROID_HOME=/Users/elbow/Library/Android/sdk` (add it to your `~/.bash_profile`).